 Becoming Twitch verified is the goal for many new streamers on the platform.
 The purple check icon next to your name can show others that you have reached the required metrics and have shown that you adhere to Twitch’s overall guidelines.
 It also unlocks several new features.

-This post will go over how you can get verified on Twitch and what it means.
+This post will go over how you can get verified on Twitch, the requirements surrounding it, and what it means.

 How to Get Twitch Verified